 UK trip-hop legend Tricky’s is getting ready to bless us with his TENTH studio album, and he's calling this one False Idols.
 The album will feature Antlers’ Peter Silberman, Fifi Rong and Nigerian beauty Nneka.
-The first single, which you can listen to…Continue
+The first single, which you can listen to below is called “Nothing’s Changed”, and features Francesca Belmonte and it's already…Continue

 The Minister of The Zulu Nation wrote an open letter to the creator of WorldStarHipHop.com.
 It was respectful, to the point and full of LOLs.
 Read the whole letter below.

 Well it's about time we got a Black Thought solo album.
 The Roots emcee, Tariq Trotter, has won Grammy's with the legendary Roots crew and has always been under-rated as one of the coldest emcee, probably ever (shots fired.) and now it's time to prove it.
-Trotter is finally…Continue
+Trotter is finally giving us a solo album featuring the likes of TV on The Radio and My Morning Jacket.…Continue

 AP Quickie: Afropunk Festival alums Joe Jordan's Experiment are back with some new music.
 Stream the Philly-based rock band's track 'Climb', bump your heads and let us know what you think!
 (Afropunk Festival 2012 photo by Gretchen Robinette) - L.…